 Calculate The Amount of Fuel Needs-

 During an emergency (heavy snow and ice storms), fuel may be in short supply and it can be hard to access.
 The generator can consume 12-20 gallons/day for 24/7 operation.
 But your generator’s wattage guide can help you more closely to determine fuel needs for 24/7 operation.
 Be certain to add fuel stabilizer to any fuel that will sit unused over 30 days and before you should follow stabilizer instructions carefully.
 Old, stale gas will not run and it could damage your generator.
 Generally, fuel will stay fresh up to 1 year.

 Check The Oil Level of Your Generator Regularly-

 Engine oil is essential to the efficiency and total lifespan of your standby generator.
 It will be quick if you check oil levels whenever you add fuel.
-You should add enough engine oil to maintain oil level to the ‘FULL Mark’ but no more.
+You should add enough engine oil to maintain the oil level to the ‘FULL Mark’ but no more.
 Change the oil after the first 5 hours of initial use and every 1000 hours thereafter.
 But always check manufacturer instructions carefully for the exact type of oil your generator requires.
-Generator manufacturer always suggest best engine oil for their engine.
-Don’t forget to keep few extra quarts on hand for emergencies.
+Generator manufacturers always suggest the best engine oil for their engine.
+Don’t forget to keep a few extra quarts on hand for emergencies.

 You Should Inspect Your Generator Regularly-

-There are some most common parts you will need to chance over the period of time.
-Some serviceable parts such as the fuel filter, air filter and spark plug as recommended in manufacturer’s instructions need to change.
+There are some most common parts you will need to change over the period of time.
+Some serviceable parts such as the fuel filter, air filter and spark plug as recommended in the manufacturer’s instructions need to change.
 Throughout the winter season, you should run your generator at least once monthly for around 20 minutes.
 This run will burn all moisture in the alternator, lubricate internal engine parts and recharge the battery.
 This easy and simple maintenance will ensure your generator up to the task when you need it most.